Tips on how to sow tomato seeds and when to pot on seedlings

-It’s good to germinate tomato seeds in small pots or trays of fresh compost.
+It’s good when growing tomatoes from seed to germinate them in small pots or trays of fresh compost.
 Jiffy pellets, coir, and sponges are also very good alternatives – where one seed is sown in each mini container.
 It’s more convenient and no soil means less mess or heavy bags of compost to carry!

 Growing tomato from seed is a little more tricky than buying tomato plug plants or small plants from the garden centre but well worth the effort.
 The choice of tomato varieties from seed is amazing.